-If you belong in the latter group, then you’d probably love a little seaside village called Port Douglas.
+If you belong to the latter group, then you’d probably love a little seaside village called Port Douglas.

 With just over 4,500 permanent residents, it’s a seemingly simple town, but what makes it special is the place that it resides at – located between the Great Barrier Reef and the Daintree Rainforest it makes for a perfect escape from the high paced big city world.

-After all, do you really need all the city glamour, when you have such beautiful nature’s spectacle’s surrounding you?
+After all, do you really need all the city glamour, when you have such beautiful nature’s spectacle surrounding you?

 The locals surely have a definite answer to this question, although the towns’ population can more than double in the peak of tourist season.